Obtain Justice for Your Loved One’s Wrongful Death

 You can be awarded compensatory damages if you’ve successfully proven your wrongful death claim.
 Wrongful death damages are a combination of the calculable economic damages and the more subjective noneconomic damages.

-Punitive or exemplary damages may also be awarded in wrongful death situations.
+Punitive damages may also be awarded in wrongful death situations.

 Juries typically give punitive damages to penalize defendants for more severe types of wrongdoing, such as driving under the influence.